garciaErick/tcp-file-transfer/README.md

 ## Testing the application
 On the root directory there is a sample script **tcpDemo.sh** you can just run it and you will run the application and testing it with both the proxy.py and the stammerProxy.py, or run the following commands:

-* The following will run a sample PUT and GET through tcp:
+* The following will run a sample run that tests the multi client capability as well as the PUT and the GET implemented through tcp:

 ```sh
 python server/tcpServer.py &